 - 1.2 The motion was debated and amended to delete the second paragraph and on being put to the vote it was carried. - 1.3 This report considers the regulation of Houses in Multiple Occupation (HMO) from a planning perspective.
-A separate report is being considered at the Housing and Customer Services Working Group on 22 October which deals with the licensing regulation of HMOs and related evidence but the two reports cross refer.
-While there are some differences in the HMO definition for planning compared to licensing purposes, both require shared objective evidence on HMO impact on amenity upon the local community and the appropriate measures of control that can be justified and considered.
+A separate report was considered at the Housing and Customer Services Working Group (HCSWG) on 5 November which deals with the licensing regulation of HMOs and related evidence.
+The HCSWG meeting concluded and agreed that it would be necessary to seek additional funding in order to obtain robust evidence and to refer this on to Full Council.
+There are some differences in the HMO definition for planning compared to licensing purposes however, both require shared objective evidence on HMO impact on amenity and the local community and the appropriate measures of control that can be justified and considered.